Skip to main content

 Default masked fields

-When you first activate Maxi AI Core, the mask list is seeded automatically with the following field names:
+When you first activate Maxi AI Core, common PII fields are masked by default.
+The list is configurable.

 Managing the mask list